boundarydevices/qcacld-2.0/README.md

 ```
 $ KERNEL_SRC=<kernel_path> CONFIG_CLD_HL_SDIO_CORE=y make
 ```
+* In order to build the module with debug messages enabled, add `BUILD_DEBUG_VERSION=1` to the previous command

 **4. Install the module**
 * `<rootfs_path>` must be replaced with the actual path of the target root file-system